 Officer Wholihan: Yes, I heard him all right.
 He said he was sorry.

-Behind the scenes example: To make Jim into the Grinch, they had to cover him with yak-hair, a process that was extremely uncomfortable.
-Ron Howard (who directed the movie) took notice of this and one day came to work in the same makeup to share Jim's pain.
-Jim was very touched by the gesture.
+Behind the scenes example: To make Jim Carrey into the Grinch, they had to cover him with an elaborate yak-hair suit and large yellow contact lenses, the results being extremely uncomfortable — to the point that it took a few weeks of struggle to keep Carrey on the film at all.
+Director Ron Howard took notice of this and one day came to work in the same makeup to share Carrey's pain; Carrey was very touched by the gesture.